abhishektripathi66/DSA/CONTRIBUTING.md

 A clear description of your changes.
 References to relevant issues, if any.
 Your PR will be reviewed, and feedback might be provided.
 Please be responsive to review comments.

+License
+By contributing to this repository, you agree that your contributions will be licensed under the [LICENSE](https://github.com/abhishektripathi66/DSA/blob/master/LICENSE) file in the repository.